Aniketvaibhav/Murugan-community-be/README.md

-# Aarupadaiyappan Community Platform
+# Murugan-Dev Community Platform

 A modern community platform built with Node.js, TypeScript, and Express.

 ## Project Overview

-Aarupadaiyappan is a community platform that provides a space for users to connect, share, and engage with each other.
+Murugan community is a community platform that provides a space for users to connect, share, and engage with each other.
 The platform features user authentication, social media integration, and file upload capabilities.

 ## Features